General education providers can be state or private. Current types of general education providers are as follows:

 The core of the secondary program consists of the following subjects: moral education (religion or ethics), languages (mother tongue and foreign languages), mathematics, social education (history, geography, or an integrated social sciences course), natural sciences (biology, physics, chemistry, or an integrated natural sciences course), arts (drawing, music, dance, theatre, or modern arts), information technologies, technologies, and physical education.
 The choice of subjects for each pupil is based on individuality and differentiation.

-Previously more examinations were required, please see bellow:
+Previously more examinations were required, please see below:

 As in basic (lower secondary) education, assessment at school as well as in the school-level examinations is criterion-referenced.
 A 10 point scale is used with 10 as the highest mark and 4 as the lowest passing mark.